ljw1004/vbspec/vb/expressions.md

 Dim customerAge = customer.AttributeValue("age")
 ```

-> __Annotation__
-> The `AttributeValue` extension method (as well as the related extension property `Value`) is not currently defined in any assembly.
+__Note.__ The `AttributeValue` extension method (as well as the related extension property `Value`) is not currently defined in any assembly.
 If the extension members are needed, they are automatically defined in the assembly being produced.

 Descendents access, in which an XML names follows three dots.
 For example: